nkosanamlotshwa2-gif/property-dashboard/README.md

 So I built one.

 PropertyOS is a single HTML file that runs entirely in the browser.
-You drop in a JSON file containing your property data and the dashboard instantly renders six interactive charts, a full KPI strip and a property ledger — with zero setup, zero cost and zero dependencies beyond an internet connection.
+You drop in a JSON file containing your property data and the dashboard instantly renders six interactive charts, a full KPI strip and a property ledger that you can use with zero setup, zero cost and zero dependencies beyond an internet connection.

 It is designed for independent property investors who want clarity on: